avanthikasreejith8923-a11y/LegalLite/README.md

 ```
 User uploads PDF or image
         |
-Text extraction using pdfplumber or EasyOCR
+Text and table extraction using pdfplumber or EasyOCR
         |
 LLM processing using Groq and Llama 3
         |